-Based on conversations with the Company's greenhouse gas qualification consultants, Radicle (formerly Carbon Credit Solutions Inc.) and GHD Group PTY Ltd. ("GHD"), the Company expects that the ReGenTM technology may qualify for greenhouse gas credits.
+Based on conversations with the Company's greenhouse gas qualification consultants, Radicle (formerly Carbon Credit Solutions Inc.), GHD Group PTY Ltd. ("GHD"), and ClearBlue Markets ("ClearBlue"), the Company expects that the ReGenTM technology may qualify for greenhouse gas credits.
 In June 2022, GHD completed its Lifecycle Assessment study ("LCA") for the Company's proposed 5,600 bpd Texas Facility.
 In its report, GHD used greenhouse gas ("GHG") lifecycle analysis to compare the global warming impact of ReGen III's process to the production and end of life scenarios of base oils.
 Based on GHD's Scope 1-3 emissions analysis, GHD concluded that the lifecycle of carbon dioxide equivalent ("CO2e") emissions from the Company's ReGenTM process are expected to be 82% lower than traditionally refined base oils combusted at end of life.
 Furthermore, GHD stated that using the ReGenTM process may reduce up to 903,000 mt CO2e / year from entering the atmosphere by preventing combustion at end-of-life and by producing base oils more efficiently than the equivalent production from virgin crude oil.
 This would be the equivalent of removing 195,000 passenger vehicles from the road for a year based on the United States Environmental Protection Agency's GHG equivalency calculator.
-Based on these findings, the Company continues to explore opportunities to monetize GHG credits from its Texas facility.